culturedigitalskills/2024-storytelling-3d-data/episodes/sketchfab.Rmd

 ### Annotations

-Annotations supports navigating the 3D models and looking at interesting details.
+Annotations support navigating the 3D models and looking at interesting details.

 To add annotations to your 3D model, select *annotations* on the edit settings menu.
 For each annotation: